-- Capitalise on profitable underwriting opportunities; - Centralise responsibility for underwriting; - Maintain a disciplined underwriting philosophy; - Focus on providing superior claims management; and - Utilise a brokerage distribution system.
+- capitalise on profitable underwriting opportunities; - centralise responsibility for underwriting; - maintain a disciplined underwriting philosophy; - focus on providing superior claims management; and - utilise a brokerage distribution system.

 Our underwriting philosophy is to generate an underwriting profit through prudent risk selection and proper pricing across the underwriting cycle.
-To achieve this, we encourage adherence to uniform underwriting standards across each product line focusing on: risk selection; desired attachment point; limits and retention management; due diligence, including financial condition, claims history, management and exposure; underwriting authority and approval limits; and collaborative decision-making.
+To achieve this, we encourage adherence to uniform underwriting standards across each product line focusing on risk selection; desired attachment point; limits and retention management; due diligence, including financial condition, claims history, management and exposure; underwriting authority and approval limits; and collaborative decision-making.

-The rating environment continued to have a positive improvement during 2022, with firmer pricing for many lines of business including Aviation War, Cyber, Satellite, Marine Liability, Warranty & Specialty Affinity and Healthcare.
-Reflecting the strengthened rating environment, the Syndicate's underwriting strategy for 2022 was therefore more offensive, actively seeking out new business and maximising the opportunities for growth in profitable lines of business.
+The rating environment continued to have a positive improvement during 2023, with firmer pricing for many lines of business including Aviation War, Property, Terrorism, Healthcare and Onshore Energy.
+Reflecting the strengthened rating environment, the Syndicate's underwriting strategy for 2023 was therefore more offensive, actively seeking out new business and maximising the opportunities for growth in profitable lines of business.
 Notwithstanding the competitive environment, the Managing Agent has sought to maintain its underwriting discipline and execute its philosophy on superior risk selection.
-Overall profit is lower this year at £15.7 million (2021: £23.6 million), this is attributed to large claim activity and investment return losses.
+Overall profit is higher this year at £46.7 million (2022: £15.7 million).

-Net assets of the Syndicate decreased by $\pounds 2.8$ million in 2022 to $\pounds 32$ million.
-The majority of this decrease is driven by the 2019 profit distribution of $\pounds 18.5$ million from the Syndicate to ASIL for further distribution to Arch Reinsurance Ltd ("ARL").
-This was partly offset by a $\pounds 15.7$ million profit for the year.
+Net assets of the Syndicate increased by $\pounds 26.7$ million in 2023 to $\pounds 58.7$ million.
+The majority of this increase is driven by a $\pounds 46.7$ million profit for the year, partly offset by a $\pounds 20.0$ million profit distribution to ASIL.